samsquire/ideas3/README.md

 # 4. Search Integrated Programming Language

-Usage of undefined functions causes a lookup for a library to handle the request.
+A langauge with search built-in: any use of an undefined symbol causes a lookup request to a server that monitors library packages for exports.
+When a symbol is found, it is downloaded for the system for use as library code.

 https://github.com/samsquire/importless-lang